v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 What was happening?
 It was something similar to [what I fixed in the ETW stack walk](https://chromium-review.googlesource.com/c/v8/v8/+/3669698) and that I explained in [this post](https://blogs.igalia.com/dape/2022/12/21/native-call-stack-profiling-3-3-2022-work-in-v8/).

-To compute the source code lines of a function, V8 knows the linear position of the function in the file.
-But, to find the source line, it needs to traverse the whole file to identify where each newline occurs.
+To compute the source code lines of a function, V8 knows the linear position of the function in the script.
+But, to find the source line, it needs to traverse the whole script to identify where each newline occurs.
 This is expensive.

 When requesting line information, V8 already knows how to cache the source line positions per-script.
 But the heap snapshot implementation was not using a cache!